Ride for Rations 2021 is a fund-raising initiative involving non-competitive cycling.

 Participants have a choice of RFR2021 Jersey or T-shirt; each participant will pay: ii.
 Jersey: $60 registration fee per individual iii.
 T-Shirt: $30 registration fee per individual

 The above fees exclude any charges imposed by banks, credit card companies and online payment service providers arising from the registration and payment portal charges.

-The above fees are of expenses related to the Ride as explained below – point 13.
-The organisors are made up entirely of volunteers.
+The above fees are of expenses related to the Ride as explained below – point 10.
+The organisers are made up entirely of volunteerswho receive no remuneration.

-Participants agree that all unused funds will be donated to the cause or charity that is being supported.
+Participants agree that all unused registration fees will be donated to the cause or charity that is being supported.

 This is to ensure that 100% of funds raised are used for the charitable cause.
 The registration fees are used for the organisational cost as indicated in detail below.
 The organisational planning and organising is undertaken by volunteers at no cost.

 10. How do I pay for Ride For Rations 2021 registration fee?